ziyamohammad/currencttracker/README.md

 # Crypto Market Dashboard 💰

-A sleek real-time cryptocurrency dashboard built with **React** and **Binance WebSocket**, powered by **CoinGecko API** for comprehensive market data.
+A sleek real-time cryptocurrency dashboard built with **React** , powered by **CoinGecko API** for comprehensive market data.
 See live prices, charts, and market stats in one beautifully animated UI.

 ---

 ## ✨ Features
-- Real-time crypto price updates using Binance WebSocket
+- Real-time crypto price updates using CoinGecko API
 - CoinGecko market data with 1h, 24h, 7d price changes
 - Mini sparkline charts for the past 7 days
 - Formatted market caps, volumes, and supplies